 There are some common positional ideas you should be working on at this rating level.
 To take is a mistake is a key idea to start to remember.

 Keep as many pieces as possible on the board to increase your odds of finding tactical maneuvers.
 If you trade all of your pieces down to a rook endgame, the chances of a draw increase exponentially.

 Sure, either side could make a game ending blunder at this stage of the game, but you’ll find that at the higher levels of a tournament hall that many games will have both players with less than 20 minutes on their clock and just about every piece still on the board.

 Sure you want to keep enough time to win an endgame, but these players understand how important it is to gain a positional edge and they spend as much time as possible trying to exploit a positional advantage.

-Check out my midgame article on positions you’ll want to work on.
+Check out my positional ideas article for things you’ll want to work on.
 This includes ideas like learn the theory of weak squares and trying to exploit them.

 What helped me move past 1800 the most was learning about pawn structures.
 Each pawn structure dictates a plan, and knowing what opening you’re in can help you see the best candidate moves.
 This is how I won the world open as I studied Chess Structures by Mauricio Flores almost exclusively in the months leading up to the tournament.

 You should also start focus on endgame studies